 • Target Language - Mandatory - Select the target language.
 Language names are listed with English names.
 See supported languages.

-Note - You must define an Output property to hold the translated texts.
+Your source property (= column) will not be updated.
 The output property cannot be the input property as it would overwrite its data.
 You will be able to manage your properties in the last step to have the desired column names.

 See the video for the full process (this is an old Datablist version, the translate services are now accessible from the "Enrich button")